unisport/sample/README.md

 SQLite3 comes along with Django when installed.
 Due to the specification requirements there is necessarily only one relation (table) in the database.
 Therefore SQLites3 is much more lightweight.

+As running the server "localhost".
+The main url is: "http://127.0.0.1:8000/products/" The local folder has the link: "~\Desktop\Uniwebsite\"